zama-ai/tfhe-rs/tfhe/docs/fhe-computation/compute/parameters.md

 Parameter sets are versioned for backward compatibility.
 This means that each set of parameters can be tied to a specific version of **TFHE-rs**, so that they remain unchanged and compatible after an upgrade.

-All parameter sets are stored as variables inside the `tfhe::shortint::parameters` module, with submodules named after the versions of **TFHE-rs** where these parameters where added.
+All parameter sets are stored as variables inside the `tfhe::shortint::parameters` module, with submodules named after the versions of **TFHE-rs** in which these parameters where added.
 For example, parameters added in **TFHE-rs** v1.0 can be found inside `tfhe::shortint::parameters::v1_0`.

 The naming convention of these parameters indicates their capabilities.
 Taking `tfhe::parameters::v1_0::V1_0_PARAM_MESSAGE_2_CARRY_2_KS_PBS_TUNIFORM_2M128` as an example:
 - `V1_0`: these parameters were introduced in **TFHE-rs** v1.0